 Trucking Regulations

-Despite heavy regulations, the trucking industry is still plagued with unfit drivers, corner-cutting companies and defective equipment.
-Your case is much stronger if there was a violation of the Federal Motor Carrier Safety Regulations and that violation played a role in the accident.
-In fact, depending upon the extent of the violations, you may be entitled to punitive as well as compensatory damages.
+Despite heavy regulation, the trucking industry is unfortunately still plagued with unfit drivers, corner-cutting companies and defective equipment.
+If you or a loved one has been involved in an accident with a tractor-trailer, your case is much stronger if there was a violation of the Federal Motor Carrier Safety Regulations and that violation played a role in the accident.
+In fact, depending upon the extent of the violations, you may be entitled to punitive damages as well as compensatory damages.

 Other Truck Accident Information: